-An Initiative to Support the High School Education of Underprivileged Girls in India
+An Initiative to Support High School Education of Underprivileged Girls in India

-Considering various costs associated with high school education, such as school fees, private tutoring fees, textbooks and materials, uniforms and, transportation fees, many girls in poor communities drop out of schools after class 10th.
-Once out of schools, these girls are at the most and immediate risk of marrying off before 18.
+Considering various costs associated with high school education, many girls in poor communities drop out of school after grade 10th.
+Once out of school, they are at the most immediate risk of marrying off before 18.

-- To help and empower the girls to complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.
+- to help our students complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.

 We work in collaboration with an NGO, Chapra Social and Welfare Association ( Chapra SEWA) in West Bengal, India for the execution and monitoring of the project.
 They also provide career and health care counseling and organize workshops and training on child marriage prevention, adolescent health, and nutrition for girls.